gabri1463/server-salary-calculator/INSTRUCTIONS.md

 ## Required Features

+- [X] Create calculator interface
+- [X] Capture argument on = click
+- [X] Send input to server as an object
+- [X] Create C button that clears input fields
+- [X] Create tabulate module that returns object with argument and answer
+- [X] Use GET requestion after POST to get calculation

 ### Calculator

 Create a user interface where the user can input two values (2 input elements) and the select type of mathematical operation.
 When the submit (`=` button) is clicked, capture this input, bundle it up in an object, and send this object to the server via a POST.
 There should also be a 'C' button that will clear the user input fields.